Perelyn-sama/yul_by_example/book/src/1-introduction/1-2-what-is-yul.md

 Yul was previously called **Julia** or **Iulia**.

-Within the context of smart contract development, Yul is usually referred to as **Inline Assembly**.
-As it is very similar to Assembly and is written within functions in smart contract code.
+Within the context of smart contract development, Yul is usually referred to as **Inline Assembly**, as it is very similar to Assembly and is written within functions in smart contract code.